It is a rare and benign condition known as a black hairy tongue or lingua nigra.

 Hairy tongue diagnosis

-The diagnosis is based on the physical examination together with the medical history, where the appearance and possible factors that influence its appearance are evaluated.
+The diagnosis is based on the physical examination and the medical history, where the appearance and possible factors that influence its appearance are evaluated.

-There are additional disorders and conditions that can cause abnormal color changes or other changes in the tongue.
+Some other disorders and conditions can cause abnormal color changes or other changes in the tongue.

-In people with suspected hairy tongue, it is important that doctors, dentists, or oral surgeons perform a thorough evaluation to exclude other underlying conditions and to confirm the diagnosis of hairy tongue.
+In people with suspected hairy tongues, doctors, dentists, or oral surgeons must perform a thorough evaluation to exclude other underlying conditions and to confirm the diagnosis of hairy tongue.

 Additionally, affected individuals should speak with dental specialists for guidance on appropriate measures to improve oral hygiene in their particular case.

-Such measures generally include the use of a soft bristle brush to regularly clean the tongue.
+Such measures generally include regularly using a soft bristle brush to clean the tongue.

-In some individuals with a hairy tongue, the administration of certain topical agents (keratolytic agents), such as urea or tretinoin (a derivative of vitamin A), may be recommended to decrease the threadlike overgrowth.
+In some individuals with a hairy tongue, the administration of specific topical agents (keratolytic agents), such as urea or tretinoin (a derivative of vitamin A), may be recommended to decrease the threadlike overgrowth.

 This removal is done by promoting proper “shedding” (desquamation) of the outermost part of the papillae.

-More research is needed to determine the long-term safety and efficacy of such hairy tongue therapies.
+More research is needed to determine such hairy tongue therapies’ long-term safety and efficacy.

 Hairy tongue prevention

-Brushing should be done twice a day and a gentle brushing of the tongue should be performed as part of the routine.
+Brushing should be done twice a day, and gentle brushing of the tongue should be performed as part of the routine.